jacobSingh/alfred-drive-workflow/README.md

 With <kbd>⌘C</kbd> you can copy the link to your clipboard.

+**IMPORTANT: Currently this plugin only works with Gsuite accounts (i.e. not a gmail.com domain)**

+There is an [issue](https://github.com/azai91/alfred-drive-workflow/issues/69) about this with some steps to fix.
+They may or may not work for you.
+Most likely, someone (ideally the author) will need to create a new GCP project and configure it for others to use.

 **Please see [troubleshooting](#troubleshooting) if you encounter any problems and star this repo if you find it useful :)**

 [Download](https://github.com/azai91/alfred-drive-workflow/releases/latest)